o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/menus.md

 );
 ```

-Once the menu bar is registered, external Gems can add new menus to the menu bar via the string identifier.
+When the menu bar is registered, external Gems can add new menus to the menu bar via the string identifier.

-### Adding Menus
+## Adding menus

 Adding menus to a menu bar works the same as adding sub-menus to menus.